 "I believe frontline preventative services that respond promptly and effectively when people are suicidal remain essential and I have therefore given a commitment to protect suicide prevention funding," he said.

-The minister was visiting the Suicide Awareness and Support Group (SA&SG).
+The minister was visiting the Suicide Awareness and Support Group.

-"Suicide presents a complex and deeply concerning challenge for all sectors of our society.
+"Suicide is an issue that is not going to go away," he said.
+"It presents a complex and deeply concerning challenge for all sectors of our society.

 "Only a few days into office as Health Minister, I attended a meeting of the regional Suicide Strategy Implementation Body, which advises the Department on the implementation of the local suicide prevention strategy, Protect Life - A Shared Vision.